 Basically they are very yummy, soft and very unique textured fermented rice pancakes made using white rice, coconut and maybe yeast (yeast free recipes are also there).

-So here is how you can make this appam recipe or palappam recipe or vellayappam recipe or Kerala style pancakes recipe using white rice, coconut and yeast.
+So here is how you can make this appam/palappam or vellayappam following this vellayappam recipe Kerala style using rice, yeast and coconut.

 Vellayappam Recipe Kerala Style – Vellappam Recipe – How To Make Appam Mavu (appam batter) & Appam

-- Grated coconut or unsweetened shredded coconut 1 Cup
+- 3/4 cup Grated coconut or unsweetened shredded coconut

 - extra water a little for dissolving yeast